 No matter what number the calculation arrives at,

-a value greater then the number of optional clauses, or a value less then
+a value greater than the number of optional clauses, or a value less than

 1 will never be used. (ie: no matter how low or how high the result of the